Professional wrestling strikes: Con-chair-to

 This particular attack was popularized by Edge and Christian and involved two wrestlers sandwiching an opponent's head between two chairs with a simultaneous chair shot from both sides.
 The "One Man Con-chair-to" involves a wrestler placing their opponent so that they are horizontal with their head resting on a chair, then hitting their head from above with a second chair, squashing the head of the opponent between both.
+A variant where the performing wrestler places the opponent's arm on or trapped with the chair is also possible.

 Fireball

 The wrestler (using a concealed lighter) lights a piece of flash paper or a firecracker and throws it at the opponent, giving the impression of a supernatural ball of fire emerging from their hand.
 Other variation sets a wrestler spitting a flammable substance (e.g., alcohol) onto a lighter or torch.
 The move was used by Karrion Kross and Scarlett Bordeaux during their run in NXT.
-It is used by Chris Jericho during his run with the Jericho Appreciation Society in All Elite Wrestling.
+It was used by Chris Jericho during his run with the Jericho Appreciation Society in All Elite Wrestling.

-Guitar shot

-Simply involves breaking a guitar over an opponent's head.
-Also known as the El Kabong, a reference to Quick Draw McGraw who would say this phrase prior to hitting someone with a guitar.
-This was used by The Honky Tonk Man, Jeff Jarrett, and most recently, Elias (Samson).